 - Limit your answers to 250 words per question.

 Applicants will be assessed on the following non-academic criteria:

 - Demonstrated knowledge of the selected health profession

 - Community involvement

-If applying to more than one professional discipline within the Bachelor of Health Science program, write a separate letter for each discipline to which you are applying.
+If you're applying to more than one professional discipline within the Bachelor of Health Science program, please write a separate letter for each discipline to which you are applying.

 Please include a copy of your resume outlining your education, work, and volunteer experiences.
 Please include the names, addresses, and phone numbers of two references.